SuyashLakhotia/UniversityNotes/CZ 4041 - Machine Learning/N - Regression.md

 \end{split}
 $$

-The linear model is learnt in terms of $w$ by minimizing the error:
+The linear model is learned in terms of $w$ by minimizing the error:

 $$
 w^* = \underset{w}{\mathrm{argmin}} \: E(w)